phetsims/phet-info/sim_checklist.md

   - [ ] Collaborators added (such as QA team)
   - [ ] If a port, unfuddle tickets reviewed
   - [ ] If a port, existing sim tested for bugs
+  - [ ] If a port, implementation details
 - [ ] **Learning goals and standards identified** (Date: / / / )
 - [ ] **Design concept complete**  (Date: / / / )
 - [ ] **Wireframes complete** (Date:       )